Home

 article

-MORE: What we all know in regards to the victims in Uvalde
+MORE: What we all know about the victims in Uvalde

 EXPLAINER: Social media and the Texas shooter's messages

-Shortly after delivering remarks, gubernatorial candidate, Beto O'Rourke, walked up to the stage and admonished the governor, claiming he was "doing nothing" to help the case.
+Shortly after delivering remarks, gubernatorial candidate, Beto O'Rourke, walked up to the stage and admonished the governor, claiming he was "doing nothing" to assist the case.

-Beto O'Rourke confronts state leaders on response to Uvalde school taking pictures
+Beto O'Rourke confronts state leaders on response to Uvalde college capturing

-Beto O'Rourke confronted Texas leaders as they held a press convention on the state's response to the deadly Uvalde college capturing.
+Beto O'Rourke confronted Texas leaders as they held a press convention on the state's response to the deadly Uvalde school capturing.
 "You might be doing nothing," O'Rourke advised the group as Lt.
 Gov. Dan Patrick was getting ready to speak.

-MORE: Salvador Ramos told classroom ‘it’s time to die,’ survivor says
+MORE: Salvador Ramos instructed classroom ‘it’s time to die,’ survivor says

 Quelle: www.fox10phoenix.com